slavivanov/encharge-integrations-utilities/README.md

   - `unsubscribe`: string

     - Name of the subscribe suboperation for this operation.
 E.g. `/form/subscribe`.
-Applies to hook triggers.
+See `subscribe` property for further details.

   - `events`: { type: "operation" | "list", operation?: string, list?: string[]}